 Lowey has been in public and private practice in the accounting field for 24 years.

-CHQI’s Board of Directors constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:
+CHQI’s Advisory Board of Directors constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:

-The Board of Directors is responsible for the appointment of all committees, their membership, and scope of work.
-Additionally, the Board conducts annual reviews of policies and procedures covering all aspects of CHQI operations.
-The Board can use this information to change existing policies to ensure the continuity of operations and to adapt to new challenges and opportunities.
+The Advisory Board of Directors is responsible for the appointment of all committees, their membership, and scope of work.
+Additionally, the Advisory Board conducts annual reviews of policies and procedures covering all aspects of CHQI operations.
+The Advisory Board can use this information to change existing policies to ensure the continuity of operations and to adapt to new challenges and opportunities.

 The CHQI Standards Committees draft quality standards through a consensus driven process.
 The CHQI Board of Directors typically appoints a new Standards Committee for each program whose members represent a cross section of perspectives that includes all relevant stakeholders such as providers, regulators, payers, consumers, manufacturers and others.
+To view a full listing of the Telemedicine Standards Committee, click here.

 Currently, CHQI is working on a Parity Accreditation Program.
 If you are interested in volunteering for the Parity Standards Committee, contact Julie Irons at (410) 696-7634 or info@ClearHealthQI.com.